This Day In Music: September 16

 September 16, 1940 ~ Jazz saxophonist, clarinetist, composer Hamiet Bluiett born in Brooklyn, Illinois, USA ~ Considered one of the finest baritone saxophonists of his day.
 Co-founded the World Saxophone Quartet, which also included Julius Hemphill, Oliver Lake, and David Murray.
 Has worked with Charles Mingus, Sam Rivers, Babatunde Olatunji, Abdullah Ibrahim, Stevie Wonder, Marvin Gaye, 360 Degree Music Experience, Anthony Braxton, James Carter, Gil Evans, the Music Revelation Ensemble, Craig Harris, and others ~ Bluiett passed away in 2018

-September 16, 1940 ~ Jazz double bassist Lisle Atkinson, full name Lisle Arthur Atkinson, born in New York, New York, USA ~ Worked with Nina Simone, the New York Bass Choir, Les Spann, Betty Carter, Kenny Burrell, George Coleman, Andrew Cyrille, Maynard Ferguson, Dizzy Gillespie, John Gordon, Jon Hendricks, Helen Humes, Hank Jones, Wynton Kelly, Howard McGhee, Horace Parlan, Hazel Scott, Norma Simmons, Frank Strozier, Billy Taylor, Clark Terry, Stanley Turrentine, Richard Wyands, the Neo Bass Ensemble, Paul H Brown, Al Harewood, Benny Carter, Lee Konitz, Grover Mitchell, Joe Newman, Dakota Staton, Ernie Wilkins, Barry Harris, [artist-leroy-williams-trombonist], Jeanne Lee, Charles Thompson, Walt Dickerson, Horace Parlan, Frank Strozier, and others ~ Atkinson passed away in 2019
+September 16, 1940 ~ Jazz double bassist Lisle Atkinson, full name Lisle Arthur Atkinson, born in New York, New York, USA ~ Worked with Nina Simone, the New York Bass Choir, Les Spann, Betty Carter, Kenny Burrell, George Coleman, Andrew Cyrille, Maynard Ferguson, Dizzy Gillespie, John Gordon, Jon Hendricks, Helen Humes, Hank Jones, Wynton Kelly, Howard McGhee, Horace Parlan, Hazel Scott, Norma Simmons, Frank Strozier, Billy Taylor, Clark Terry, Stanley Turrentine, Richard Wyands, the Neo Bass Ensemble, Paul H Brown, Al Harewood, Benny Carter, Lee Konitz, Grover Mitchell, Joe Newman, Dakota Staton, Ernie Wilkins, Barry Harris, Leroy Williams, Jeanne Lee, Charles Thompson, Walt Dickerson, Horace Parlan, Frank Strozier, and others ~ Atkinson passed away in 2019

-September 16, 1931 ~ Willie Littlefield, commonly known as R&B, boogie-woogie pianist, singer Little Willie Littlefield, born in El Campo, Texas, USA ~ Influenced by Albert Ammons, Charles Brown, Amos Milburn.
+September 16, 1931 ~ Willie Littlefield, commonly known as R&B, jump blues, boogie-woogie pianist, singer Little Willie Littlefield, born in El Campo, Texas, USA ~ Influenced by Albert Ammons, Charles Brown, Amos Milburn.
 Served as the bridge between boogie-woogie and rock & roll.
 Noted for his early-1950s recording especially It's Midnight and Little Willie's Boogie.
-Worked with Don Wilkerson, Maxwell Davis, Buddy Floyd, Chuck Norris, Johnny Moore, Al Wichard, Jesse Prick, Little Lora Wiggins, and others ~ Littlefield passed away in 2013
+Worked with Don Wilkerson, Maxwell Davis, Buddy Floyd, Chuck Norris, Johnny Moore, Al Wichard, Jesse Price, Little Lora Wiggins, and others ~ Littlefield passed away in 2013

 September 16, 1925 ~ Singer, guitarist Riley B King, commonly known as BB King, born in Indianola, Mississippi, USA ~ Given the nickname “Beale Street Blues Boy” while working as a singer and radio DJ at WDIA, later shortened to “Blues Boy” and eventually to “BB”.
 Member of the Beale Streeters in the late 1940s, alongside Bobby Blue Bland, Johnny Ace and Earl Forest.
 Debuted in 1949 as a solo singer with the single Miss Martha King, which charted poorly, backed by Phineas Newborn Jr, Calvin Newborn, Tuff Green, Ben Branch and Thomas Branch.
 Would score his first major success in 1952 with the single 3 O'Clock Blues, reaching the top 5 of the R&B charts.
 An impressive string of hits soon followed including You Know I Love You, Woke Up This Morning, Everyday I Have The Blues, Sneaking Around, Sweet Little Angel, and Please Accept My Love.
 Would go on to become widely seen as one of the most influential and important blues musicians ~ King passed away in 2015